jacksonloper/bettervoting/docs/contributions/developers/4_log_diving.md

 **Trace a specific API request**

-NOTE: For a specific api request, I recommend switching from the default sorting to newest first

 ```
 {pod=~"star-server-app-.*"} |~ "ctx:c09a38fc"
 ```

+ > For a specific api request, I recommend switching from the default sorting to newest first

 **500 Errors w/o robots.txt**